 8 out of 10 perpetrators are men and 98% perpetrators are known to the victim.

-During the course of 2020 and long before the C-19 Lockdown the Women Veterans Task Force has been busy campaigning for change.
-We would like to take the opportunity to thank Patron Sarah Atherton MP, the only female former regular member of the Armed Forces in the House of Commons.
+Throughout 2020 and well before the COVID-19 lockdown, the Women Veterans Task Force had been actively campaigning for change.
+We would like to take this opportunity to thank our Patron, Sarah Atherton, former Conservative MP, who was the only female former regular member of the Armed Forces in the House of Commons.
+Sarah continues to support Salute Her UK.

 Sarah set up a sub-group of the Defence Select Committee to take evidence from women serving in the Army, Royal Navy and Royal Air Force.
 The forum provides the opportunity for personnel to talk, with the assurance of anonymity, about their experiences of bullying, harassment and sexual abuse in the forces.
 It comes amid concerns that the conviction rate for rape in the military justice system is up to six times worse than in civilian courts.
 Women are also significantly overrepresented, compared with men, in the proportion of complaints submitted annually within the Armed Forces.
 Female personnel comprise 12 per cent of the military, but submitted 23 per cent of complaints in 2019.